Chahar Province

 Chahar (/ Чахар; 察哈爾 (Cháhā'ěr)), also known as Chaha'er, Chakhar or Qahar, was a province of the Republic of China in existence from 1912 to 1936, mostly covering territory in what is part of Eastern Inner Mongolia.
 It was named after the Chahar Mongols.

 Administration and history

 Chahar Province is named after the Chahar, a tribal group of the Mongols who live in that area.
 The area was controlled (in part or fully) by various empires that ruled over China's north including the Han, Tang, Liao, and Jin dynasties.
 After the unification of the Mongol tribes under Genghis Khan, the area came under Yuan rule.
 After the Yuan dynasty (1271–1368), the area was a battleground between the Ming dynasty and Northern Yuan.
 Then the Chahar tribe became the personal appanage of the monarchs of the Northern Yuan dynasty since the reign of Batumongke Dayan Khan (r.
 1479–1517).
-By the Qing dynasty (1644–1912), Chahar was a "Zhangyuan Special Region" (張垣特區), although Yao Xiguang (姚錫光) proposed making Chahar a province as early as 1908.
+By the late Qing dynasty (1644–1912), Chahar was the "Zhangyuan Special Region" (張垣特區), although Yao Xiguang (姚錫光) proposed making Chahar a province as early as 1908.